-Johnny Otis was a singer, musician, composer, arranger, bandleader, talent scout, disc jockey, record producer, television show host, artist, author, journalist, minister, and impresario.
-He was a seminal influence on American R&B and rock and roll.
+Johnny Otis was a singer, musician, composer, arranger, bandleader, talent scout, disc jockey, record producer, author, minister, and impresario born in Vallejo, California in 1921 (December 28, 1921) to Greek immigrant parents.
+Otis is considered a seminal influence on American R&B and rock and roll.

-While James Brown was seen as the Godfather of soul music, for many music critics Johnny Otis was considered the Godfather of rhythm and blues.
-But what his many fans across the U.S.A. did not know was that he was actually a Greek-American.
+While James Brown was seen as the Godfather of soul music, for many music critics Johnny Otis is considered the Godfather of rhythm and blues.
+What his many fans across the US do not know is that he was not an an African-American, but he was actually a Greek-American.

 Johnny Otis was born Ioannis Alexandros Veliotes on December 28, 1921, in Vallejo, California.
 His Greek-immigrant parents were Alexander Veliotes, a grocery store owner, and painter Irene Kiskakes.
 He grew up in a predominantly black neighborhood and early in life he decided that was where he belonged.

 “As a kid, I decided that if our society dictated that one had to be black or white, I would be black,” he stated.

 At the age of 19, and despite the disapproval of his mother, he married his childhood sweetheart, 18-year-old Phyllis Walker, who was African-American and Filipino.
 The couple was forced to elope and marry in Reno, Nevada.

 Johnny Otis began his music career as a drummer and became a bandleader in the late 1940s.
 He released a string of successful records as The Johnny Otis Orchestra (1948-1957) and he headlined “The Johnny Otis Show” from 1958-1969.

 In the late 1960s, early Rock and Roll and R&B were becoming passe, and Otis made less and less music every year, both in the studio and on stage.
 In the early 1970’s he started a Blues record label called Blues Spectrum.